 High purchase APRs

 No matter your credit, be prepared to pay a high purchase APR if you carry a balance on this card.
-Even those who qualify at the highest credit tier will see a variable purchase APR of 20.24% - 26.24%, and everyone else will get a variable 26.24%.
+The variable purchase APR is 19.74% - 25.74%, so even if you have excellent credit, you’ll still have to pay a pretty high rate.

-According to the Federal Reserve, the average credit card APR as of May 2019 was 15.13%, which is more than 5 percentage points lower than the lowest possible rate offered by this card.
+According to the Federal Reserve, the average credit card APR as of May 2019 was 15.13%, which is more than four percentage points lower than the lowest possible rate offered by this card.

 Grace period not guaranteed